grantmacken/oAuth1/README.md

 ## Creating a Authorization Header

 Th following example shows how to use the library, with your obtained credentials.
-It creates the Authorization header string required for posting a status update to the Twitter 'statuses/update' API endpoint
+It creates the Authorization header string required for posting a status update to the Twitter 'statuses/update' API endpoint.
+The example data ( oauth_consumer_key etc ) come from the [twitter code examples](https://dev.twitter.com/oauth/overview/creating-signatures).
+The same example data has been used to test the library.

 ```
 declare